Council elections (local government) in South Australia

 How do I receive my ballot pack?

 The mailout of postal ballot packs begins after nominations close.
-Packs that contain your ballot papers, are mailed directly to the postal address you provided on the electoral roll.
+Check the website for the election timetable.
+Ballot packs that contain your ballot papers, are mailed directly to the postal address you provided on the voters roll or the electoral roll.

 What happens between the close of nominations and issuing the ballot packs?